Norman W. Sanderson: 2010

 Sanderson faced a rematch with Alice Graham Underhill and Libertarian challenger Herb Sobel in 2010.
 This time, Sanderson won the seat by a large margin 63.69%–34.24%–2.08%.

 2012

 When incumbent Republican Jean Preston announced that she would not seek re-election to the NC Senate District Two seat, Sanderson announced that he would run for the position.
 In the primary, he faced Randy Ramsey, a businessman from Beaufort, and Ken Jones who is mayor of Pine Knoll Shores.
 Sanderson won the primary with 51.86% of the vote.
 He goes on to face Democrat Greg Muse in the general election.

+Controversy

+On October 19, 2025, Sanderson was arrested and charged with a DWI, with a reported BAC level of 0.16.
+He later described the incident a "regrettable mistake."